nmkpaleo/nmk-cms/docs/user/quality-control.md

 Rows without identification or specimen data show guidance text so you know which sections are empty.

+## Reviewing references

+When OCR finds bibliography on the card back, the wizard surfaces each reference so you can confirm the interpreted author, title, year, and page range.
+Update the fields inline if the transcription needs correction—the cleaned values are saved back to `Media.ocr_data` and inform the expert review step.

+## Checking field slips

+Detected field slip information appears in its own section.
+Verify the field number, verbatim locality, taxon, and specimen description, along with the verbatim horizon (formation, member, bed, chronostratigraphy) and any aerial photo or coordinate data.
+Adjusting these fields ensures the downstream field slip linkage is accurate when the media advances to expert review.

 ## Submitting for expert review

 1. Click **Submit for Expert Review** when you are satisfied with the data.